 Dr. Tharp indicates three rules for successful trading:

-- The first new rule is that trading is as much a profession as any other.
-It takes significant time (several years) and a deep commitment to become a successful trader.
+- The first new rule is that trading is a profession as any other.
+It takes significant time (several years) and a deep commitment to becoming a successful trader.

 - The second new rule is that trading reflects human performance just as much as any top athletic endeavor.
 You must understand that you are responsible for the results you get.
-Thus, you should devote significant time to working on yourself in order to be successful.
+Thus, you should devote significant time to working on yourself to succeed.

 - Diversify.
 That doesn’t mean buying 30 stocks instead of 5.
 That means implementing a mix of non-correlated strategies.
 No strategy will perform well under all market conditions.

-- Find a strategy that you like and stick to it, for at least 6-12 months.
+- Find a strategy you like and stick to it for at least 6-12 months.